- What is Layer5 Community?

 We believe that all contributors should expect and be part of a safe and friendly environment for constructive contribution.
 We can more effectively and successfully compare and challenge different ideas to find the best solutions for advancement, while building the size, diversity, and strength of our community.

-Meshery is the service mesh management plane for lifecycle, configuration and performance management of many service meshes.
+Meshery is the cloud native management plane for lifecycle, configuration and performance management of many service meshes.
 See Meshery for more information.

 - Linkerd and Envoy